-As we all adapt to the coronavirus lockdown, the consequence for many of us is that our usual sources of connection, focus and routine have been sent into disarray.
+As we all adapt to the changes brought about by Covid-19, the consequence for many of us is that our usual sources of connection, focus and routine have been sent into disarray.
 The future has become uncertain and unpredictable and we can find ourselves jumping between feelings of worry, overwhelm and inertia.

 In this turbulence, how can you best re-establish a feeling of agency and being in control?
-How do you adjust to the new normal – and thrive?
+How do you adjust – and thrive?

 Take these three steps.